How to Teach Your Sheltie to Swim

 Final Thoughts

-Follow this gradual desensitization plan and your Sheltie can learn to have fun in the water when it suits him.
-Whether that means paddling in the shallows, chasing waves, or swimming next to you, he'll benefit from the stimulation and the exercise that will ultimately enrich his life.
+Follow this gradual desensitization plan and your Sheltie can learn to have fun in the water when it suits them.
+Whether it's paddling in the shallows, chasing waves, or swimming alongside you, teaching your Sheltie to swim will ultimately enrich their life.